vpierson100/vpierson100/README.md

 #### I am the Quality Manager for Naval Undersea Warfare Center

-I work at NUWC Division Newport as the Periscopes Quality Manager I am almost complete with my Masters in Applied Data Science at the University of San Diego.
+I work at NUWC Division Newport as the Periscopes Quality Manager.

+I am almost complete with my Masters in Applied Data Science at the University of San Diego.